Photos from Instagram @mailo.the.caravan

 The same applies to your caravan.
-Whether you bought a camper van and aren't entirely happy with the color, or you've had it for a few decades and realized that painting is out of fashion, the right color can transform your caravan into one Transform a place you like to call your second home.
+Whether you've bought a camper and aren't entirely happy with the color, or you've had it for a few decades and realized that painting is no longer fashionable, the right color can transform your camper into one Transform a place you like to call your second home.

-Learn here what you need and which tips you should consider to achieve the best result.
+Find out here what you need and what tips you should consider to achieve the best result.

-- car paint (contains the base paint incl. hardener)
+- Car paint (includes the base paint including hardener)

 - fine sandpaper

 - Newspapers/garbage bags/painter's fleece